Neglected Cocke Co. puppy now featured in children's book

 Henry said they rushed Calvin inside and put him on a heating pad before taking him to a vet.
 After the dog saw doctor Henry learned his condition was much worse than expected.

 X-rays showed that the dog's skull had been bashed in and ulcerated his eye.
-The vet said Calvin's head was swollen and he would likely never see out of his right eye.
+The vet said Calvin's head was swollen.
+The shelter said he is totally blind.

 "My heart is just still broken over this one," Henry said.